 Vacancy posted: Friday, 2 Nov 2012

-“Pearls in Peril” Project Officer (Agriculture, Forestry and Grants)
+“Pearls in Peril” Project Officer – LIFE+ Project:

 “Pearls in Peril: Securing the future of the freshwater pearl mussel in Great Britain”

-Supported by RAFTS you will build strong relationships with our members and land managers as you deliver real environmental improvements and play a key role in securing the success of the project.
+Supported by RAFTS you will build strong relationships with our members as you and they deliver real environmental improvements and play a key role in securing the success of the project.

 Further information is available in the Job Description HERE